afonsofrancof/The_Sauce_Notes/content/RAS/TP - Aula 1 - 20 Setembro.md

 >4. performance characteristics
 >
 >>[!hint]- Resolução
+>>Option 2. is less apropriate.
+>>
+>>- Option 1 contains non-requirements but has to do with the development of the software, thus it's important to be included in the requirement phase.
+>>- Option 2 has nothing to do with the development at all and contains restrictive directives.
->>Options 1. and 2. are less apropriate.
-Option 1 is a non-requirement but
+>>- Option 3. is a functional requirement.
->>Option 3. is a functional requirement; and option 4. is a non-functional requirement.
+>>- Option 4. is a non-functional requirement.

+>[!help]+